Bangkok for Digital Nomads

 Where to buy tea in Bangkok

-The best I've found in Bangkok is the Gateway Ekkamai branch of MaxValu.
-They have a small selection of Thai teas for 35 baht for twenty tea bags.
-But it's only this branch, I tried in other branches of MaxValu, and they don't stock them.
+The only other place I've found in Bangkok selling such teas is the Gateway Ekkamai branch of MaxValu.
+They have a small selection of the same teas that you find at Vegetarian Society, although not really living up to their name, they charge 35 baht for 20 tea bags.
+They seem to only be sold at this branch - I've checked other branches of MaxValu and not found them.

 Things I don't like about Bangkok